In my first pregnancy, I found myself googling Crossfit and pregnancy 24/7 since the moment I found I was pregnant.

 2- Push Ups

-I see a lot of pregnant women doing knee push ups as a modification.
+I see a lot of pregnant women doing knee push ups as a modification for Crossfit in pregnancy.
 This isn’t a bad option, but personally I prefer incline push ups.
 They are still super challenging and a bit safer for your core.

 Watch for: Doming/coning out of your abdomen.
 If you see this, try raising the incline and breathing through the movement.
 If you’re still seeing the doming, it’s time to cut push ups.
 Try seated overhead dumbbell press.